eoinkelly/notes/jira.md

     * e.g. JIRA, Bitbucket, Confluence

-Question: it seems like access is granted to users through groups/[
+Question: it seems like access is granted to users through groups?

 There are 3 administrator groups